acquirk/AdamLand/README.md

 ## Features

-- Four pre-defined Buckets with customizable subtitles and advice
+- Four pre-defined  with customizable subtitles and advice
 - Create and manage multiple Projects within each Bucket
 - Add Goals to Projects with deadlines
 - Integrate with Google Calendar or iCal for deadline tracking